RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Object/BindPlayerToObject.md

 # BindPlayerToObject

 ## Description
-Binds a Player set to `int ListPos` in the player list to entity slot number `EntityNo`.
+Binds a Player set to `ListPos` in the player list to entity slot number `EntityNo`.

 ## Parameters
 `ListPos`